Capture of Saint Pierre and Miquelon

-The capture of Saint Pierre and Miquelon was the successful takeover of the islands of Saint Pierre and Miquelon, an overseas collectivity of France off the coast of Newfoundland, on 24 December 1941 by Free French forces.
+The islands of Saint Pierre and Miquelon, a colony of France off the coast of Newfoundland, were taken over by Free French Naval Forces on 24 December 1941.
 At the time, the islands' authorities had sworn their allegiance to the Vichy French government.

 Prelude

 Following the armistice of 22 June 1940, the administration of the islands had been under the control of the Vichy government, represented by the administrator Gilbert de Bournat.
 The presence of Vichy-administered islands off the coast of Canada caused significant concerns for its government.
 The Canadian government considered the possibility that the Axis might use Saint Pierre and Miquelon as a base of operations.
 The colony's proximity to Canada and Newfoundland could offer German submariners an excellent position to re-supply and coordinate attacks upon Allied convoys.
 This was helped by the fact that the islands were able to communicate to the French mainland by means of wireless communication and transatlantic cables.
 It was feared that the islands' authorities could transmit vital information to Vichy France and inform German submarine crews about meteorological conditions, the movements of Allied warships and the progression of convoys.
 There was also concern that local fishery products could be sent to Germany through mainland France and, in turn, contribute to the Axis war effort.

 Even before the armistice, the government of Newfoundland called for an invasion of Saint Pierre and Miquelon.
 After consultations with the United Kingdom, it was recommended that Newfoundland should discuss the issue with the Canadian government.
-However, an invasion did not come to fruition as Canada's War Cabinet refused to initiate an action for fear of offending the American State Department.
+However, an invasion did not come to fruition as Canada's War Cabinet refused to initiate an action for fear of offending the American State Department, although the Canadian military secretly prepared an expeditionary unit, "Force Q", to prepare to carry out an invasion.
 Concerns grew throughout 1941 as the Battle of the Atlantic reached Canadian waters.
 The Canada–United States Permanent Joint Board on Defence had unanimously agreed on 10 November 1941 that the existence of an uncontrolled and high-powered wireless transmitting station on the islands constituted a potential danger to the interests of Canada and the United States.
-However, the United States vigorously opposed any forceful attempt to take control of the islands.
+However, the United States vigorously opposed any forceful attempt to take control of the islands, seeing such action as undermining its asserted sovereignty over the Western Hemisphere and inviting war into the northwest Atlantic.

-During this time, Charles de Gaulle sent Admiral Muselier to investigate the possibility of invading the islands.
+During this time, Charles de Gaulle sent Admiral Émile Muselier to investigate the possibility of invading the islands.
 Despite continued objections from the United States, de Gaulle ordered the capture of Saint Pierre and Miquelon.